ISO 15189:2012 Medical laboratories - Requirements for quality and competence

 a) 184.108.40.206 Equipment calibration and metrological traceability

 The medical laboratory participates in programs to calibrate and verification of trueness, i.e., to determine and verify bias (systematic error analysis) defined as “the difference between the expectation of the test results and an accepted reference value” (2.18 of ).
 Measurement Precision (random error analysis) is also measured and verified.
 It is defined as “the dispersion of independent results of measurements obtained under specific conditions, is expressed such as standard deviation or coefficient of variation”(2.15 of ).
 Preferably, traceable metrological materials should be used.
-When these materials are not available, or its use is not significant to the estimate of accuracy, alternative materials could be used.
-For a deeper discussion see [10-12].
+When these materials are not available, or their use is not significant to the estimate accuracy, alternative materials could be used.
+See for a more in-depth discussion see [10-12].

-- 5.5.1 Selection of examination procedure: New tests are selected per its clinical purpose (intended use).
-For instance, a screening test selection in a blood bank should assure that a method with a high diagnostic sensitivity is chosen to minimize the residual risk (2.29 of ) of post-transfusion infection.
-ISO 15189 does not recommend any approach to select a new test.
+- 220.127.116.11 Selection of examination procedure: New tests are selected on the basis of clinical purpose (intended use, fit for purpose).
+For instance, a screening test selection in a blood bank should assure that a method with high diagnostic sensitivity is chosen to minimize the residual risk (2.29 of ) of post-transfusion infection.
+ISO 15189does not recommend any approach to select a new test.
 Usually, it is based on a literature review using validation cases of state-of-the-art methods.

-- 18.104.22.168 Validation of examination procedure: All tests are validated according to the clinical test purpose/intended use/ impact of the result on the clinical decision.
-Therefore, the specifications, such as the allowable total error, diagnostic sensitivity, and diagnostic specificity are selected accordingly.
-ISO 15189 does not state any approach for method validation, and it does not state any goals/targets/claims.
-The calculations are based on experimental data.
+- 22.214.171.124 Validation of examination procedure: Modified (“waved”) or “in-house” tests require a more complex validation process.
+Also, “standard methods used outside their intended scope” shall be validated.
+Again, these tests are validated according to the clinical test purpose/intended use/impact of the result on the clinical decision.
+Therefore, the specifications, such as the allowable total error, allowable diagnostic sensitivity or allowable diagnostic specificity are selected accordingly.
+ISO 15189 does not state any specific statistical approach for method validation, and it does not state any goals/targets/claims.
+As with verification of non-modified tests, experimental data is involved with validation of modified tests.
+The methodology is as complex as needed, and it is identical to what is required to the manufacturer in the validation phase.
+CLSI guidelines referred to in 126.96.36.199 can also be used, but further studies are needed.
+For example, the calculation of a clinical decision point based on representative samples of the population.

 c) 5.6 Ensuring quality of examination results

-- Internal quality control: A design of internal quality control scheme is applied, but no aproach is recommended any approach.
-For most of the methods the "Westgard Rules” are used, however its application does not always fulfill its principles , and there is not a harmonized practice.
+- Internal quality control: Design of internal quality control scheme is encouraged and implied, but no approach is recommended.
+Most of the methods used in labs are applications of the "Westgard Rules,” however just using a multirule QC approach does not automatically fulfill the principles , and around the world the practice of QC is not harmonized.
 An alternative to the Levey-Jennings charts could be used, such as the exponentially weighted moving average (EWMA) chart (9.2 of ).
-Nevertheless, it is suggested a statistical design of the QC based on the Sigma-metrics principally because it relates the determined total error with the allowable total error.
-The allowable total error is equivalent to the error that does not significantly contributes to wrong clinical decisions.
+Nevertheless, the practical suggestion is to use statistical QC based on the Sigma-metrics principally because it relates the determined total error with the allowable total error.
+The allowable total error is equivalent to the error that does not significantly contribute to incorrect clinical decisions.
 For a depth discussion on this issue, please see .

-- External quality assessment: Medical laboratory shall participate in programs for EQA/PT and shall document evidence corrective actions when results are deemed out of control.
-For instance, when a result is outside of the acceptable group requirements.
-There are no recommended approaches.
-The use of EQA/PT approach is sometimes misunderstood, for what some calculus based on its data could not be consistent.
-For example, it could be an unreliable source for an estimate of bias if the group discrepancy is too large.
+- External quality assessment: Medical laboratories shall participate in programs for EQA/PT and shall provide evidence of corrective actions when results are out of control.
+For instance, when a result is out of acceptable group requirements.
+There are no specific recommended approaches.
+The use of the EQA/PT approach is sometimes misunderstood, because some calculations based on this data may be inconsistent.
+For example, EQA/PT could be an unreliable source for estimates of bias if the peer group’s results have a large discrepancy.

 Figure 2 represents the steps from the test selection to the reported results.
 The accomplishment of the examination and post-examination phases are dependent on the pre-examination stage.